 APNIC Members are generally satisfied with the general services provided by APNIC.
 Most respondents were concerned that APNIC should focus on improving its current functions rather than expanding its current scope of service.
 In line with this, it was indicated that the organisation should improve its services and functions, by way of providing more localised support (in terms of language).
 There were also requests for training and workshops, increasing of the current Helpdesk support hours (to 24/7 support), security incident support, and consulting on Internet setup, all at localized or at least regional levels.
-Real time Helpdesk support was underscored by the need for assistance to be made available at all times and not only during Australian working hours.
+Real time Helpdesk support was requested via instant messaging software such as Gtalk or Skype.
+Localised support was underscored by the need for assistance to be made available at all times and not only during Australian working hours.
 An escalation procedure needs to be developed to shorten the turnaround time for Helpdesk service.